1Which of the following best defines a psychological test?

 4Which of the following represents the core difference between testing and assessment?

-B.Testing is a gauge; assessment is a problem-solving process
+B.Testing is a process; assessment is a tool

 D.There is no difference; the terms are synonymous